coffeefueld/Prime-Generator/README.md

 # Prime Number Generator
-## DISCLAIMER: This project will only work on Unix-like operating systems
+### DISCLAIMER: This project will only work on Unix-like operating systems.

 # Compilation instructions: